Robust-Multi-Task Gradient Boosting: Methodology

 \subsection{Robust Multi-Task Gradient Boosting}

-To address challenges in multi-task settings, such as task heterogeneity and outlier influence, we propose a three-stage \ac{GB} framework called \ac{R-MTGB}, which integrates robustness and shared representation learning within the \ac{MTGB} paradigm.
-The training process of the proposed \ac{R-MTGB} model is divided into three sequential blocks, each designed to address a specific aspect of \ac{MTL} challenge: \begin{itemize} \item \textbf{Block 1} Focuses on shared representation learning by leveraging all tasks jointly to identify a common feature space that captures task-invariant patterns. \item \textbf{Block 2} Introduces robustness to task outliers by distinguishing between inlier and outlier tasks through a regularization mechanism that allocates extreme weights to outlier tasks— amplifying reliable tasks while suppressing the influence of outlier tasks— thereby enabling the model to focus on the most informative task signals. \item \textbf{Block 3} Performs task-specific refinement, where individual models are fine-tuned for each task based on the previously learned shared and robust representations. \end{itemize} Each block builds upon the outputs of the previous blocks, progressively refining the model to improve performance across both related and unrelated tasks.
+To address challenges in \ac{MTL}, such as task heterogeneity and outlier task influence, we propose a three-stage \ac{GB} framework called \ac{R-MTGB}, which integrates robustness and shared representation learning within the \ac{GB} paradigm.
+The training process of \ac{R-MTGB} model is divided into three sequential blocks, where each block has a specific motivation that progressively refines the learning process: (i) initialize with general knowledge, (ii) enforce robustness against outliers, and (iii) specialize to individual tasks.

+\begin{itemize} \item \textbf{Block 1 (Shared Representation Learning).} Focuses on shared representation learning by leveraging all tasks jointly to identify a common latent function that captures task-invariant patterns.
+This prevents \emph{cold-start} bias by providing a strong initialization before any task-specific adaptation.

+\item \textbf{Block 2 (Outlier-Aware Partitioning).} Introduces robustness to task outliers by distinguishing between non-outlier and outlier tasks through a sigmoid-based weighting mechanism.
+This mechanism assigns extreme weights to outlier tasks, amplifies the contribution of reliable tasks, and suppresses the influence of misaligned ones, thereby enabling the model to focus on the most informative task signals and mitigate negative transfer.

+\item \textbf{Block 3 (Task-Specific Fine-Tuning).} Performs task-specific refinement, where individual models are fine-tuned for each task based on the previously learned shared and robust representations.
+This allows the recovery of fine-grained task details that joint training may suppress. \end{itemize}

+Each block builds upon the outputs of the previous blocks, progressively refining the model to improve performance across both related and unrelated tasks.
 Formally, the total number of boosting iterations $M$ is partitioned into three phases:

-where \( M_1 \), \( M_2 \), and \( M_3 \) correspond to the iterations assigned to Block 1, Block 2, and Block 3, respectively.
+where \( M_1 \), \( M_2 \), and \( M_3 \) correspond to the boosting iterations assigned to Block 1, Block 2, and Block 3, respectively.
+The number of iterations of each block is a hyperparameter that will be adjusted in practice using a cross-validation grid search.